 - The loan was made with a finance charge in excess of 45% annually;

 - At the time of the loan, the borrower reasonably believed that the loan had been collected or attempted to be collected by extortion or punishment for nonpayment; or

 - The total of the credit extended by the creditor exceeded $100.3

 If there is evidence of other similar loans, it may be used to establish the reasonable belief that the borrower believed the defendant may engage in extortionate means.4

 Extortionate extensions of credit may be related to other criminal offenses.
 These include white collar crimes of money laundering, and organized crimes involving racketeering, extortion, and criminal usury.

-Racketeering is a pattern of criminal activity generally committed by gangs or organized crime.
+Colorado law defines racketeering as a pattern of criminal activity generally committed by gangs or organized crime.
 This includes gambling, loan-sharking, fencing stolen property, or drug distribution.
 Racketeering is a felony, with penalties including up to 24 years in prison and a fine of up to $1 million.